vcoppe/ddo-caching/README.md

 This repository contains the implementation of a generic branch-and-bound algorithm based on decision diagrams.
 All the code related to the classical algorithm was written by [xgillard](https://github.com/xgillard) who created the [DDO](https://github.com/xgillard/ddo) solver.

-New pruning techniques detailed in an article under review were implemented in `src/mdd/with_barrier.rs` and `src/solver/barrier.rs`.
+New pruning techniques based on caching detailed in an article under review were implemented in `src/mdd/with_barrier.rs` and `src/solver/barrier.rs`.

-*These techniques have since been integrated to [DDO](https://github.com/xgillard/ddo), so you should better use DDO directly.*
+**Important: This code concerns an experimental feature which is now integrated to the main [DDO](https://github.com/xgillard/ddo) project, which is actively maintained and developed.
+Please go there if you would like to get a more recent version or would like support.**

+## Description

+The goal of this software is to demonstrate the effect of caching inside a generic decision diagram-based branch-and-bound solver.

 ## Requirements